 Interviewer: And it mentions a number of topics that spring from these biographies.
 You note feminism, women's studies generally, multiculturalism and diversity, the study of Sicilian medieval history itself, queenship as a subject.
 Did I miss any?

-Interviewer: Oh yes.
-That's one of the reasons for including the biography of a modern queen, Maria Sophia of the Two Sicilies.
+Interviewer: And that's the reason for including the biography of a modern queen, Maria Sophia of the Two Sicilies.

 Ms Alio: Exactly.
-It's about the continuity over time.
-Queenship as an essential part of our historical identity as Sicilians.
+It's about the continuity over time – queenhood as an essential part of our historical identity as Sicilians, or Sicilianità.
 As long as Sicily was a kingdom it had its own queens, even when some of them were also queens of Aragon or the united Spain.